1994–95 UEFA Cup Winners' Cup

-The 1994–95 season of the UEFA Cup Winners' Cup was won by Real Zaragoza in the final against defending champions Arsenal, the Spanish club winning thanks to a last-minute goal from midfielder Nayim with a shot from 40 yards.
+The 1994–95 season of the UEFA Cup Winners' Cup was won by Zaragoza in the final against defending champions Arsenal, the Spanish club winning thanks to a last-minute goal from midfielder Nayim with a shot from 40 yards.
 Moldova joined the competition for the first time.
 It was the first season under a new name as the tournament used to be known as the European Cup Winners' Cup.